-- Procedure for the transfer of open positions of clients of a defaulting Member to another Member of CRCC. - Procedure for closing positions in the market or through voluntary and/or mandatory auctions. - Procedure in which it is established how losses are absorbed. - Procedure in which the financial resources funded are replenished, such as the replenishment process of the Default Fund. - Procedure for requesting Mandatory and Voluntary Contributions. - Obtain liquidity through overdraft facilities granted by banking institutions, obtain liquidity from the Central Bank and the power to use the cash collateral provided by Members, in Colombian pesos or US dollars, in the event of a default. - Infidelity and financial risks insurance policy. - In addition to the foregoing, the Company's Articles of Association establish a capitalization obligation for shareholders, Article 8, according to which shareholders are required to subscribe shares in proportion to their interest in the equity stake, when by a legal rule or the order of a competent authority there is a capitalization of the company.
+- Procedure for the transfer of open positions of clients of a defaulting Member to another Member of CRCC. - Procedure for closing positions in the market or through voluntary and/or mandatory auctions. - Procedure in which it is established how losses are absorbed. - Procedure in which the financial resources funded are replenished, such as the replenishment process of the Default Fund. - Procedure for requesting Mandatory and Voluntary Contributions. - Obtain liquidity through overdraft facilities granted by banking institutions, obtain liquidity from the Central Bank and the power to use the cash collateral provided by Members, in Colombian pesos or US dollars, in the event of a default. - Use of COP and USD Liquidity Providers for the Foreign Exchange Segment. - Infidelity and financial risks insurance policy. - In addition to the foregoing, the Company's Articles of Association establish a capitalization obligation for shareholders, Article 8, according to which shareholders are required to subscribe shares in proportion to their interest in the equity stake, when by a legal rule or the order of a competent authority there is a capitalization of the company.